-We estimate that the market for pre-shot commercial imagery was approximately \$4 billion in 2011 and that it will grow to approximately \$6 billion by 2016, based on a study conducted on our behalf in August 2012 by L.E.K.
-Within this market, L.E.K. defined three segments: the "traditional stock photography" segment, the "stock photography marketplace" segment and all other commercial digital imagery.
-The traditional segment is characterized by higher-touch customer relationships, negotiated image prices, and groups of professional photographers who create images exclusively for one agency, often on a salaried basis.
-The stock photography marketplace segment is characterized by self-serve ecommerce with simple, inexpensive licensing options and a large number of contributors from around the world.
-The remaining segment is comprised of all other commercial digital imagery, including stock illustrations, vectors, video, templates and fonts.
-Shutterstock has traditionally participated in the stock photography marketplace segment along with the market for other commercial digital imagery, including stock illustrations, vectors and video.
-L.E.K. estimates that the stock photography marketplace segment along with the market for all other commercial digital imagery will grow 15-20% annually to a total of more than \$3.5 billion in 2016.
-In the same period, L.E.K. estimates that the traditional segment will remain stable at approximately \$2.3 billion.

-As the quality, quantity and awareness of pre-shot image licensing options continue to increase over time, we believe that pre-shot images will satisfy an increasing portion of the demand for custom commercial photography, which L.E.K. estimates to be a \$7 billion market in 2016.
+In a report published in October 2008, BCC Research estimated that the market for pre-shot commercial imagery was \$2.7 billion in 2008 and was projected to grow to \$5.1 billion by 2013.
+Within this market, BCC Research defines two segments: the "traditional stock photography" segment and the online marketplace segment.
+The traditional segment is characterized by higher-touch customer relationships, negotiated image prices, and stables of professional photographers who shoot content exclusively for one agency, some on a salaried basis.
+The online marketplace segment, in which Shutterstock has historically participated, is characterized by self-serve ecommerce with simple, inexpensive licensing options and a large number of contributors from around the world.
+BCC Research estimated that the online marketplace segment would grow 51% annually between 2008 and 2013 to a total of \$2.0 billion in 2013.
+In the same time period, the traditional preshot image market was estimated to grow 5% annually to a total of \$3.1 billion in 2013.
+As the quality, quantity and awareness of pre-shot image licensing options continue to increase over time, we believe that pre-shot images will satisfy an increasing portion of the demand for commissioned photography, which BCC Research estimates to be a \$12 billion market in 2013.